azat-co/practicalnode/chapter15/chapter15.md

 * VPC: New

 ![](media/aws-ecs-11.png)
+***Figure 15-14.** Creating cluster page which has settings not unlike settings of an EC2 instance*

 Launch the cluster.
-It might take a few minutes.
+It might take a few minutes (Figure 15-15 and Figure 15-16).

 ![](media/aws-ecs-12.png)

-You'll see the progress:
+***Figure 15-15.** Creating cluster has three steps: cluster, IAM policy and CF stack resources*

+You'll see the progress as shown in Figure 15-5.
+Under the hood, AWS uses AWS CloudFormation which is a declarative way to create not just single resources such as Virtual Private Clouds or EC2 instances but whole stacks of dozens or more of such resources.
+CF is like an aircraft career.
+Later, you'll start seeing these resources as I captured in Figure 15-16.
+All of them will enable the smooth running and functioning of your containers.
+If you want to learn more about AWS and Node, read [my free blog tutorials](https://node.university/blog) on Node University and take [some of my AWS courses there](https://node.university/courses/category/Cloud).

 ![](media/aws-ecs-13.png)
+***Figure 15-16.** Creating cluster involves creating multiple AWS resources: VPC, security group, routes, subnets, autoscaling groups, etc.*

-ECS creates a lot of EC2 resources for you such as Internet Gateway, VPC, security group, Auto Scaling group, etc. which is great because you don't have to create them manually.
+Finally, you'll see that the cluster is ready (Figure 15-17) after ECS created a lot of EC2 resources for you such as Internet Gateway, VPC, security group, Auto Scaling group, etc. which is great because you don't have to create them manually.
+The cluster is ready in its own VPC with a subnet 1 and 2.
+In my example on Figure 15-17, you can see Availability Zones (AZs) us-west-2c, us-west-2a and us-west-2b.
+That's good because in case something happens in one AZ (it's like a data center), we will have the ability to launch or use another AZ.

 ![](media/aws-ecs-14.png)
+***Figure 15-17.** Creating cluster involves creating multiple AWS resources: VPC, security group, routes, subnets, autoscaling groups, etc.*

+We uploaded images, created task definition and launched the cluster.
+However, if you are thinking we are done you are mistaken.
+The next step is to create a service.

 ## 4. Creating Cloud Container Service and Verifying it

 The last step is to create a service which will take the task and the cluster and make the containers in the task run in the specified cluster.
 It's oversimplified explanation because service will do more such as monitor health and restart containers.

 Go to Create Services which is under Task Definition -> banking-api-task -> Actions -> Create Service.
-You will see this:
+You will see this that our Elastic Container Service service (ESC service has a double "service"?) is ready because it's been created as shown in my screenshot on Figure 15-18.

 ![](media/aws-ecs-15.png)
+***Figure 15-18.** ECS service banking-api-service is ready*

-Phew.
-Everything should be ready by now.
-To verify, we need to grab a public IP or public DNS.
-To do so, click Clusters -> banking-api-cluster (cluster name) -> ESC Instances (tab) and Container instance:
+Phew. 😅 Everything should be ready by now.
+The containers should be RUNNING.
+To verify it, we need to grab a public IP or public DNS.
+To do so, click Clusters -> banking-api-cluster (cluster name) -> ESC Instances (tab) and Container instance as illustrated in Figure 15-19 which shows the running container instance with the corresponding Public DNS and Public IP.
+We need those.
+Either one of them.

 ![](media/aws-ecs-16.png)
+***Figure 15-19.** Container instance under cluster shows public IP and DNS name*

-Copy public IP or DNS 📝.
+Copy public IP or DNS 📝 for that cluster (which is like an EC2 instance).
 We will need it for testing.

-We need a dynamic content test.
+First, we need a dynamic content test.
+That's the Node API and MongoDB.
 To test the dynamic content (content generated by the app with the help of a database), open in browser with `{PUBLIC_DNS}/accounts`.
 Most likely the response will be `[]` because the database is empty but that's a good response.
 The server is working and can connect to the database from a different container.

-Next, we need a static content test.
+Next, we need a static content test which is our static asset, i.e., image, inside of the container.

 To test the static content such as an image which was downloaded from the Internet by Docker (ADD in Dockerfile) and baked into the image, navigate to http://{PUBLIC_DNS}/node-university-logo.png to see the images with Docker downloaded via `ADD`.
 Using ADD, you can fetch any data such as HTTPS certificates (from a private S3 for example).